 While it’s possible your home is already conserving energy so efficiently you don’t need an audit, most homes consume more energy than they need.
 An energy audit does more than help you save energy—it increases your personal comfort and the value of your home.

 Other than home savings, how does an energy audit benefit you?
-Reasons to hire a home energy auditor include the following:
+Reasons to perform an energy audit include the following:

 An energy audit lets you understand where and how energy is used.
 Understanding where and how your home uses (or wastes) energy empowers you to make productive changes to your home or lifestyle.

-Once a home energy auditor identifies where your home requires energy improvements, you can take steps to resolve the issue.
+Once you identify where your home requires energy improvements, you can take steps to resolve the issue.
 An audit may reveal the need to clean your air ducts, for instance, or it might suggest that you need to replace worn window weatherstripping.
 Fixing these problems will make your home more energy efficient.

 During an audit, homeowners commonly identify air leakage around doors, a lack of proper insulation or unwanted sources of moisture.
 Once moisture problems are identified, steps can be taken to maintain ideal home humidity, which can yield positive health results—especially for family members who live with allergies or asthma.